brighterrealities/brighterrealities.github.io/wristrax/privacy.md

 No other network connections are made.

+### Voluntary correspondence

+If you choose to contact us using one of the in-app email actions -- "Get Support", "Send Feedback", "Export Diagnostic Logs", or "Request Beta Access" -- your email app opens with a message prefilled.
+You decide whether to send it.
+When you do, we receive:

+- Your email address and the message contents.
+- For support and feedback emails: optionally a diagnostic log snapshot you can review and edit before sending.
+- For beta access requests: an App Transaction ID that lets us verify your lifetime purchase in App Store Connect.

+We store these emails in our regular inbox and use them only to reply to you, troubleshoot your issue, or process your beta enrollment.
+We do not share them with third parties.
+To request deletion of email correspondence from our records, write to us at the contact address below.

 ## Third-Party Services

 wristrax uses one open-source library ([PlexKit](https://github.com/lcharlick/PlexKit)) for Plex API communication.
 It does not collect any data.